HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/yaml.md

 ## What is YAML?

-YAML is a human-readable data serialization language.
-Think of it as a way to represent complex data structures in a simple, text-based format.
-It uses indentation and simple syntax to define key-value pairs, lists, and nested structures.
-This makes it easy to understand and edit, even for users who are not professional developers.
+YAML is a **human-readable data serialization language**.
+Think of it as a way to **represent complex data structures in a simple, text-based format**.
+It uses indentation and simple syntax to **define key-value pairs, lists, and nested structures**.
+This makes it **easy to understand and edit**, even for users who are not professional developers.

 ## How can I edit my server's YAML?
-You can easily switch from the GUI to the YAML view by pressing the following button:
+You can easily switch from the **GUI** to the **YAML** view by pressing the following button:

 ![Yaml Source Code](../../img/turbostackapp/YAML/source-code.png)